 This award-winning garden in the sky has become one of the city’s most legendary drinking and dining spots, ever since it first opened at the top of No 1 Poultry over two decades ago.
 Now due to popular demand their Lodge D’Argent pop-up is back for another winter season, making it the ideal festive spot to take in the city’s skyline.

 Partnering with Rémy Martin on a brand-new cocktail list of winter warmers, the terrace has been given a French Alps-style makeover, with cosy chalets strewn with fairy lights available for hire and a special alpine menu to boot.

 1 Poultry, City of London, EC2R 8EJ

-68 King William Street, the City, London EC4N 7HR
+68 King William Street, City of London, London EC4N 7HR

 Skylight is going all out with its festive offering this year, with several different experiences available to book.
-Start off with a spin on their high-altitude ice rink – the only rooftop skating spot in Europe – before warming up with drinks under their outdoor heated pergola, which offers impressive 360-degree vistas of the city’s skyline and indoor croquet sessions for the more competitive among you.
-Sip on mulled wine in the hygge-inspired Alpine huts, before moving on to the igloo village, where you can order rounds of festive cocktails and Alpine-inspired street food dishes.
+Start off with a spin on their high-altitude ice rink – the only rooftop skating spot in Europe – before warming up with drinks in their brand-new Igloo Village, where the heated igloos come fully stocked with faux-fur rugs and thick blankets.

 Pennington Street, Wapping, London E1W 2SF